cliveontoast/GoMoPho/README.md

 Press A to show more advanced options, otherwise press any other key to provide a folder
 ```

-If you press any other key besides A, you will be asked to provide a folder/directory to process
+If you press any other key besides A, running the windows version you select a folder in a GUI.
+Otherwise you will be asked to provide a folder/directory to process

 ```
 Please type in a directory to process motion photos and press ENTER i.e. C:\\Users\\Clive\\OneDrive\\Documents\\Pictures\\Camera Roll